Call it home court advantage.

-The Illinois Eye Institute–located right onsite at ICO–offers training that students will not find anywhere else in the world.
-The IEI provides students with the patient volume, complexity and diverse care experiences that are integral to becoming a well-rounded clinician.
-With 61 fully equipped examination lanes, the IEI is one of the largest providers of vision and eye care services in the United States, offering students access to more than 100,000 patient visits each year.
+The Illinois Eye Institute, located right onsite at ICO, offers training that students will not find anywhere else in the world.
+The IEI provides students with the patient volume, complexity, and diverse care experiences that are integral to becoming a well-rounded clinician.
+The IEI is one of the largest providers of vision and eye care services in the United States, offering students access to more than 100,000 patient visits each year.

 The Illinois Eye Institute has four satellite clinics under the Chicago Vision Outreach program, a community-focused initiative launched in 2010 designed to bring quality eye care to the city’s under-served and uninsured populations and advance students’ training in the process.
 CVO is an extension of the Vision of Hope Health Alliance.
 Three CVO clinics partner with Chicago-based Federally Qualified Health Centers; these clinics primarily serve under- and uninsured adults and are staffed by an optometrist and an optician, who rotate their time between the three sites.